Plenary Sessions and Speakers

 This session invites participants to consider how science and spirituality might together heal not only bodies, but social fabric; how truth-telling can be both rigorous and humane; and how medicine can serve as a form of public witness grounded in humility, hope, and repair.

-Prof. Peter Hotez MD PhD DSc (hon) FAAP FASTMH is Professor of Pediatrics and Molecular Virology and Microbiology at Baylor College of Medicine where he is also Co-Director of the Texas Children’s Hospital Center for Vaccine Development, and Dean of the National School of Tropical Medicine.
+Prof. Peter Hotez MD, PhD, DSc (hon) FAAP, FASTMH is Professor of Pediatrics and Molecular Virology and Microbiology at Baylor College of Medicine where he is also Co-Director of the Texas Children's Hospital Center for Vaccine Development, and Dean of the National School of Tropical Medicine.
 He is also University Professor of Biology at Baylor University, Senior Fellow in Disease and Humanity at the James A Baker III Institute for Public Policy.
 Dr. Hotez is a vaccine scientist, biochemist, and pediatrician who has led or co-led the development of vaccines for parasitic infections-hookworm, schistosomiasis, Chagas disease-currently in clinical trials, and several coronavirus vaccines, including two low-cost COVID vaccines for global health so far administered to 100 million children and adults in India and Indonesia.
 He is also an ardent vaccine advocate and science explainer who combats antiscience and antisemitism in America, and globally.

-(Title Forthcoming) An Address by Daniel P. Sulmasy, MD, PhD
+Daniel P. Sulmasy, MD, PhD

 Recipient of the H. Tristram Engelhardt Award for "Provocative Voice in Bioethics, Calling Us to Consider Foundations"| Center for Bioethics and Medical Humanities, OSU College of Medicine